istio/old_mixer_repo/doc/dev/development.md

 ## Using Mixer

+You will probably need to edit `testdata/configroot/scopes/global/adapters.yml` to setup kubeconfig per the instructions at the end of the file

-Once you've built the source base, you can run Mixer in a basic mode using:
+Then and once you've built the source base, you can run Mixer in a basic mode using:

 ```shell
 ./bazel-bin/cmd/server/mixs server \